 The Leiden University Student Platform (LUS) advises the Executive Board on matters of education and student affairs.
 The platform is also responsible for the awarding of the Leiden Teaching prize (Leidse Onderwijsprijs).
 All students are entitled to play an active role on the LUS.

-As a student of Leiden University you can also let your voice be heard in national organisations that represent the interests of students, for example the Landelijke Studentenvakbond (national students’ union), or the Interstedelijk Studenten Overleg (interurban students’ organisation).
+As a student of Leiden University you can also let your voice be heard in national organisations that represent the interests of students, for example the Dutch Student Union (LSVb), or the Interstedelijk Studenten Overleg (interurban students’ organisation).

 In the Faculty of Humanities, students are represented in the following boards and committees: the departmental teaching committee, the department administration ór the institute administration and board, the faculty council and the faculty board.
 In all these consultation bodies, the student representatives protect the general interests of the students in Humanities.